DanielMistrik/HistoricFinancialData/README.md

 companies financial statement such as revenue, net profit or eps (and much more).
 The library returns data by quarter, the smallest granularity possible for financial statements.
-The goal of this project was to provide a free resource for detailed and exact financial information on publicly traded companies that span decades rather than a few quarters, which yfinance provides.
+The goal of this project was to provide a free resource for detailed and exact financial information on publicly traded companies that span decades rather than a few quarters, which other libraries provide.

 ## Rationale
 This project was started because while working on a trading side-project I noticed